MODERN WESTERN WORLD, II: Revolutions

 Constantino Brumidi, The Apotheosis of Washington (1865) -- Explore Capital Hill (Architect of the Capital).
 Optional: The Apotheosis of Washington: Brumidi's Fresco & Beyond (UVA); Frieze of American History (1978-1953) and Brumidi Corridors (Architect of the Capital: Explore Capital Hill); and U.S. Capital (Essential Architecture).

-ITALY -- Unification of Italy and Germany (McGraw-Hill: In-Motion Animations) and The Vittoriano: Monument of Vittorio Emanuele II (Essential Architecture).
-Optional: Nation Building, 1848-1870: Italy, Germany and Comparative Examples and Unification of Italy (Wadsworth Modules); Risorgimento Italiano (Italian Unification) (EmperorTigerstar); Unification of Italy (McGraw-Hill); Italian Unification and German Unification, 1815-1871 (Norton iMaps); The Unification of Italy (Pearson); Unifying Italy (Pearson: Audio Guided Tour); Italian Unification (Amit Mendelsohn); History of Italy: Towards the nation state and Kingdom of Italy (HistoryWorld); and Italian satirical map of Europe, 1870 (imgur).
+ITALY -- Unification of Italy and Germany (McGraw-Hill: In-Motion Animations); The Unification of Italy: Summary, Timeline & Leaders (Education Portal); and Unification of Italy (Wadsworth Modules).
+Optional: Unification of Italy (Pearson Active Maps); Risorgimento Italiano (Italian Unification) (EmperorTigerstar); Unification of Italy (McGraw-Hill); Italian Unification and German Unification, 1815-1871 (Norton iMaps); The Unification of Italy (Pearson); Unifying Italy (Pearson: Audio Guided Tour); Italian Unification (Amit Mendelsohn); and Italian satirical map of Europe, 1870 (imgur).
 And study at least one work:

 Music: Giuseppe Verdi, Nabucco: Va, pensiero (Fly, Thought, 1842) -- Verdi's "theme music" for Italian unification, skipping the video (NPR) and performance [5.30 minutes]; and The Top 10 Politically-Charged Moments in Verdi's Operas (WQXR: Operavore).
 Optional: Va, pensiero (Wikipedia).

-Neuschwanstein (1880, Germany) -- Essential Architecture.
+Neuschwanstein (1880) -- Essential Architecture.

 The Reichstag (1884, Berlin) -- Essential Architecture.